vuestorefront/vue-storefront/packages/core/docs/commercetools/setup-store.md

 yarn dev
 ```

-But what you will see is the default project, because we didn't connect previously prepared Commercetools project with VSF.
+But what you will see is the default project, because we didn't previously connect prepared Commercetools project with VSF.
-To do it, let's begin with credentials generated in API settings step above.
-They should be used in `middleware.config.js` in `ct` config object inside `integrations`.
+To do it, begin with credentials generated in API settings step above.
+They should replace default ones in `middleware.config.js` file in `ct` config object inside `integrations` property.

 ```js
   integrations: {